lewisbelcher/fuzzy-tree/README.md

 ----

 * Implement ctrl+{left,right}
-* By default directories are collapsed if they have over 10(?) children?
 * Implement using a config file for:
   - Setting default command line arguments
   - Setting control keys